 The Robert Walters 2018 Salary Survey has found that lawyers in commerce and industry will enjoy pay increases of 8% on average in 2018.

 With many employers continuing to place technology at the forefront of their strategy, lawyers offering expertise in this area will be in high demand.
 The incoming GDPR regulations will continue to generate demand for lawyers with data protection experience.
+Web security, more importantly the security of our data has been a hot topic since the conception of the internet, you may want to look into the 5 eyes alliance to learn how data is collected, by who and how they share it.

 “The high volume of technology and data protection work in the UK market will put lawyers with possessing those skills sets in a strong position when it comes to salary negotiations in 2018,” said Jon Lucas, Manager at Robert Walters.